EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Experiments

 \section{Experiments}

-In this section, we describe our experiments to evaluate the performance of our proposed method. \cref{sec:implementation-details} comprises information about the video dataset used for our experiments and implementation details.
-In \cref{sec:compare-with-other-methods}, we compare our approach EPS with various neural video delivery methods, including both non-sampling methods and recent patch sampling methods.
-Finally, in \cref{sec:ablation-study}, we present our ablation study on key parameters demonstrating the impact on (\textit{i}) cluster number $N$, (\textit{ii}) training epoch, (\textit{iii}) patch size, (\textit{iv}) and quantization parameter.
+In this section, we describe our experiments to evaluate the performance of our proposed method.
+Section~\ref{sec:implementation-details} comprises information about the video dataset used for our experiments and implementation details.
+In Section~\ref{sec:compare-with-other-methods}, we compare our EPS approach with various neural video delivery methods, including both non-sampling methods and recent patch sampling methods.
+Finally, in Section~\ref{sec:ablation-study}, we present our ablation study on key parameters demonstrating the impact on (\textit{i}) patch features, (\textit{ii}) clustering, (\textit{iii}) cluster number $N$, (\textit{iv}) training epoch, (\textit{v}) patch size, (\textit{vi}) quantization parameter, (\textit{vii}) and video codec.